The Elements of Style: History

 Cornell University English professor William Strunk Jr. wrote The Elements of Style in 1918 and privately published it in 1919, for use at the university.
-(Harcourt republished it in 52-page format in 1920.)
-He and editor Edward A. Tenney later revised it for publication as The Elements and Practice of Composition (1935).
-In 1957 the style guide reached the attention of E.B.
+Harcourt republished it in 52-page format in 1920.
+Strunk and editor Edward A. Tenney later revised it for publication as The Elements and Practice of Composition (1935).
+In 1957, the style guide reached the attention of E.B.
 White at The New Yorker.
-White had studied writing under Strunk in 1919 but had since forgotten "the little book" that he described as a "forty-three-page summation of the case for cleanliness, accuracy, and brevity in the use of English".
+White had studied writing under Strunk in 1919 but had since forgotten "the little book" that he described as a "forty-three-page summation of the case for cleanliness, accuracy, and brevity in the use of English."
 Weeks later, White wrote about Strunk's devotion to lucid English prose in his column.

-Macmillan and Company subsequently commissioned White to revise The Elements for a 1959 edition (Strunk had died in 1946).
+Strunk died in 1946.
+Macmillan and Company subsequently commissioned White to revise The Elements for a 1959 edition.
 White's expansion and modernization of Strunk and Tenney's 1935 revised edition yielded the writing style manual informally known as "Strunk & White", the first edition of which sold about two million copies in 1959.
 More than ten million copies of three editions were later sold.
 Mark Garvey relates the history of the book in Stylized: A Slightly Obsessive History of Strunk & White's The Elements of Style (2009).

 Maira Kalman, who provided the illustrations for The Elements of Style Illustrated (2005, see below), asked Nico Muhly to compose a cantata based on the book.
 It was performed at the New York Public Library in October 2005.

 Audiobook versions of The Elements now feature changed wording, citing "gender issues" with the original.